jaygraygray/react-stub/README.md

 - [ ] Render props
 - [ ] Custom hooks
 - [ ] Error boundaries
+  - Should be added to each Layout component
 - [ ] React Suspense

 ### Draft User Stories